-One of those occasions was when Prestonwood member, and popular speaker, author and singer Sheila Walsh shared her testimony with Pastor Jack Graham during services.
+One of those occasions was when Prestonwood member, and popular speaker, author and singer Sheila Walsh shared her testimony with Senior Pastor Jack Graham during services.

 “Our numbers and our engagement went through the roof,” Matt said.
 “Sheila was very transparent, and she was great at pointing people to victory in Jesus Christ.

 “Then there was (Pastor Graham’s) tribute to Billy Graham.
 I think that was the largest reaction I’ve ever seen on Prestonwood.Live.”